oarabilekoore/viewkit-ui/README.md

 > **innerscope** is a type-safe, high-performance framework with minimal overhead designed for building reactive applications, whilst being easy for non-frameworkers to adopt.

+> Note that the current update is for 0.2.0, which is not released yet and comes with major changes, I advise to use this current
+> version and build it yourself.

 ## Installation

 To install the framework, you can choose between npm or deno: